pencil2d/pencil2d.github.io/_drafts/pencil2d-0.7.0-release.md

 + Added an option to configure keyboard shortcuts to flip the current selection - [#1816](https://github.com/pencil2d/pencil/pull/1816)
 + Improved zoom behavior for devices that report pixel-based scrolling data - [06a4495](https://github.com/pencil2d/pencil/commit/06a44959bd93c8b9dc3d2c1cb803577e29391a9f)
 + Added translations for Bulgarian, Persian, Korean, Norwegian Bokmål, Dutch (Netherlands) and Cantonese - [#1826](https://github.com/pencil2d/pencil/pull/1826)
-+ Changed the warning dialog when switching the application language to display in the new language instead of the current one - [#1836](https://github.com/pencil2d/pencil/pull/1836)
++ Changed the information dialog shown when changing the application language to display in the new language instead of the current one - [#1836](https://github.com/pencil2d/pencil/pull/1836)
 + Improved the movie export dialog to prevent exporting MP4 files in an invalid resolution - [#1833](https://github.com/pencil2d/pencil/pull/1833)
++ Improved the layout of the preferences dialog for languages with long translations - [#1856](https://github.com/pencil2d/pencil/pull/1856)

 ### Bucket tool: